The Dow plummets over 300 points. Trump slaps more tariffs on China. Consumer confidence wanes.

 We don’t know if a recession is imminent.
 But we do know many internal communications professionals have not had to work through a recession, yet.
 We’ve spent so much time talking about how a great internal communications program drives culture and how that helps with things like talent retention, employer brand, Glassdoor™ reviews, and attracting talent.
 But what happens when a company (or an economy) has a downturn?

-In this post, we’ll evaluate how intranets help during recessions and many of the symptoms that come with recessions.
+In this post, we’ll evaluate how intranets help improve company culture during recessions and many of the symptoms that come with an economic downturn.
 You’ll learn how to make the case that investing now in intranets will better help you through some storms that may come.
 Hopefully, the economy will hum until we all retire.
 But just in case…

-How the intranet combats negative impacts of recessions
+How the intranet improves company culture during recessions

 Just because intranets are great tools (as part of broader internal communications and executive communications strategy) to attract and retain your employees, this doesn’t mean they’re not important tools during recessions.
 Arguably, intranets are even more important during lean times.

 Some internal communicators are in a constant crisis communications mode.
 Most, luckily, are not.
-Admittedly, it’s not the intranet technology that combats the negative impacts of recessions.
+Admittedly, it’s not the intranet technology that improves company culture and the impacts of recessions.
 It’s the communications strategy itself that drives necessary behavior change and focus.
 The intranet is just used as a tool for communications.

 What happens to company culture during recessions